geraintpalmer/LearningVersionControl/README.md

 # This is an repository in which I am going to learn some git.

 Git is a version control system.
+It is a bit tricky at first but after a while becomes second nature.

 Here are some initial commands: